Armik

-Armik Dashchi, professionally known as Armik, is an Iranian-Armenian American New Flamenco guitarist, producer and composer.
+Armik is an Iranian-Armenian American New Flamenco guitarist, producer and composer.
+His music blends Spanish guitar scales with flamenco improvisation, Latin jazz rhythms, and classical elements.
 Several of Armik's albums have reached Billboard's Top New Age Albums chart.

-A child prodigy, born in Iran of Armenian descent, at seven years old he pawned his watch for a classical guitar, which he hid and practiced on in the basement.
-By the age of nine, Armik had completed formal music lessons as well as a rigid instructional regimen.
+Born in Iran of Armenian descent, Armik showed an early talent for music.
+At the age of seven, he pawned his watch to buy a classical guitar, which he hid and practiced on in the basement.
+By nine, Armik had completed formal music lessons as well as a rigid instructional regimen.
 At the age of 12, he was a professional recording artist.
-He launched his solo career in 1994.
+In 1981, Armik moved to Los Angeles, where he performed with various artists before launching his solo career in 1994 with the album Rain Dancer.
+His second album, Gypsy Flame, helped establish him in the emerging New Flamenco genre.

+In 2002, Armik founded his own record label, Bolero Records.
+His latest album, Gitano Amor, was released in January 2025.